zchee/golang-wiki/whygo.md

 Here's why: a list of people/organizations explaining why they use Go.
-This is partly redundant with [GoUsers](GoUsers)
+This is partly redundant with [GoUsers](GoUsers).
+We also have a specific page dedicated to [Go success stores](SuccessStories).

 ## Why Go
 - [Iron.io: How We Went from 30 Servers to 2 with Go](http://blog.iron.io/2013/03/how-we-went-from-30-servers-to-2-go.html)